rigogomes123/UNIT_17_MOBILE_APP/README.md

-# Demonstarte individual responsibility, creativity and effective self - managemnt in the design, development and revirw of a mobile app.
+# Demonstrate individual responsibility, creativity and effective self - managemnt in the design, development and review of a mobile app.